mobtimeapp/mobtime/README.md

 ### With Docker/Docker Compose

-This is probably the preferred way, so yo udon't need to global install redis or even a specific node version.
+This is probably the preferred way, so you don't need to global install redis or even a specific node version.

+ - `npm install`
+ - `npm run tailwind`
  - `docker-compose build`
  - `npm run start:dev`